ehazlett/libdiscover/README.md

     Debug: true,
 }

-// make sure to handle this error d, _ := libdiscover.NewDiscover(cfg)
+// create the discovery server; be sure to handle the erro d, _ := libdiscover.NewDiscover(cfg)

-// make sure to handle this error
+// start the node; be sure to handle the error
 _ = d.Run()

+// send an event ; be sure to handle the error
+_ = d.SendEvent("test-event", []byte("testing"), false)
 ```

 This will start everything needed to start discovery and replication.
 To